autocrypt/autocrypt/doc/levels.rst

 Levels of Support
 =================

-We want to enable working on INBOME for projects that currently cannot support ECC right now.
-Therefore we define levels of support for INBOME compatible agents.
+We want to enable working on Autocrypt for projects that currently cannot support ECC right now.
+Therefore we define levels of support for Autocrypt compatible agents.

 Here's what we expect to be mandatory to implement at a certain level of support.

 Level 0
 -------